caiovbraga/cvb-demo/README.md

-# Demo
+# Microservices Demo

-This is a simple example of microservices architecture using:
+The purpose of this demo is to show a simple example of microservices architecture using:

-* Docker / Docker Compose
+* Docker
 * MongoDB
 * Java Springboot
 * Apache + PHP